ncatlab/nlab-content/pages/973.md

 \section{Idea}

 A sketch is one formalisation of the notion of a [[theory]], going back to [[Charles Ehresmann]].
-It is highly diagrammatic, and has the advantage of being very close to category theory, allowing it to very naturally express the category theoretic structure which is required to construct a model of the theory (finite products, say).
+It is highly diagrammatic, and has the advantage of being very close to [[category theory]], allowing it to very naturally express the category theoretic structure which is required to construct a [[model]] of the theory ([[finite products]], say).
 On the other hand, it is not a very concise notion: as Example \ref{ExampleSketchUnitalMagmas} illustrates, writing down the full details of a sketch even in the simplest examples takes time!

 There is a precise correspondence between categories of models of sketches and [[accessible category|accessible categories]] and [[locally presentable category|locally presentable categories]], discussed below.